The Best Happy Hours in Hobart for a Post-Work Bevvy

 Happy Hour is an Australian staple, and we’ll take any excuse to elevate a good time.
 Planning post-work drinks or a quick catch-up with a mate?
 Hobart’s pubs, dining rooms and cocktail bars deliver sharp deals on sips and snacks through the week.

-When the clock slides to 4 or 5, these are the happy hours in Hobart worth leaving your desk for.
+When the clock slides to four or five, these are the happy hours in Hobart worth leaving your desk for.

 Marla Singer